ABOUT The High Holy Days at

 Because Holy Day services are adult-oriented, many children find them long or difficult to sit through.

 We don’t mind an infant’s scream or toddler’s peep for a brief second.
 However if children are making noise, we request you take them from the Sanctuary without time lapse.
-Due to building construction – there is no unfortunately no separate space this year to accommodate children during the Main Service.
+Unfortunately, due to construction – there is no separate space to accommodate children during the Main Service this year.

 We request that you not bring infants or very young children to Kol Nidre (Yom Kippur Eve) and Yizkor (Yom Kippur Afternoon, 5pm – 530pm).